Adarshpan-02/Digital-TimeCapsule-/README.md

 ## How it Works (Workflow)

-1. Create a capsule: choose a type or enter a custom type, add a title and message, select an unlock date or duration and optionally add a password, predictions or email.
+1. Create a capsule: choo se a type or enter a custom type, add a title and message, select an unlock date or duration and optionally add a password, predictions or email.
 2. Seal the capsule: createCapsule() validates inputs, shows a sealing animation, and persists the capsule to localStorage.
 3. View capsules: the My Capsules view shows saved capsules and the count.
 4. Open capsule: when the unlock date is reached the app allows opening the capsule — if password-protected the correct password must be entered.
 The opening animation and modal display the stored content.